Bl4ky113/Learning_Django/notes.md

 We can simple if statements with the variables values, just like a str comparison, or check if a value is in a list, etc.

+## Password Management

+How The Passwords are stored in Django is almost a part where we don't even want to change or try something, since everything just works, is secure, and it would be unnecessarily to re invent it.

+But we can still see how it works and use it in our projects.

+Django stores the passwords in this str format: algorithm$iterations$salt$hash

+Which are just the components of a hashing algorithm.
+Salt is just random data to hash the password.
+The algorithm is PBKDF2 with a SHA256 hash which could be iterated for over 300k times.

+There's a lot of Password management and Hashing theory, so I will skip over this by now.
+Since probably my projects test will not use such stuff.

+But we can change the algorithms and hash processing in a file called hashers.py We also have to list first the hash algorithm in the settings variable PASSWORD_HASHERS = []

+We can test and manually manage the users passwords using:
+- check_password (password_str, encoded):
+    Auths the user password, with the str version of the password, and how the password is stored in the db.
+- make_password (password):
+    Creates a password using the hash format that you use in your own app
+- is_password_usable (password)
+    Checks if the user has a password?

+## Password Validation

+We can add different Password validators in AUTH_PASSWORD_VALIDATORS Which is a list of dicts, which can have the NAME of the Validator, and / or some settings of that validator, such as length value, options and others.

+Django has some of these Validators by default, these are:
+- MinimumLengthValidator
+- UserAttributeSimilarValidator
+- CommonPasswordValidator
+- NumericPasswordValidator

+We can also add Validation to our code by using some functions from auth.password_validation

+- validate_password(password)
+    Returns None if the password is valid, Raises a Validation Error if it isn't
+- password_changed(password)
+    Sends an notification to al Validators that that password has been changed.
+    Usefull for some validators.
+- password_validators_help_text
+- password_Validators_help_html:
+    Get some help text of the validator
+- get_passwords_validators:
+    Escencialy, just returns the list of AUTH_PASSWORD_VALIDATORS

+We can create our own validator, by just creating a Class and making a validate and get_help_text methods.
+The validate method takes, the password, and the user which can be None by default.
+It should return nothing or None if the password is validated, ValidationError if it isn't. get_help_text, just returns a simple help str

+## Auth Deep Customization